TurnKeyTrips/volunteer-transportation-center/README.md

 **Remove a menu item** — delete its block under `menu:` in `hugo.yaml`.
 An item becomes a dropdown automatically when other entries list it as `parent:`.

+## Coming soon: calendar and event posts

+Two features are planned (see `docs/plans/`, local only) and will work like this:

+**Events calendar** — a Google Calendar owned by VTC is the source of truth.
+A designated person edits events in Google Calendar (no GitHub needed); the site renders them live in a custom-designed month view at `/events/calendar/`, with a "next 3 events" widget on the Events page and subscribe buttons (Google / Apple / Outlook) so visitors get events in their own calendars.
+The site reads the calendar through a restricted, read-only Google API key: the key is **not** stored in the repo — it lives in a GitHub Actions secret (`GCAL_API_KEY`) and is injected at build time.
+Until the real calendar is connected, the pages run on a bundled sample dataset so design and development don't block on Google setup.

+**Event posts (news)** — a non-technical editor with a free GitHub account writes posts through [Pages CMS](https://pagescms.org) (a hosted form UI over this repo;
+nothing to install or host).
+Each post has a write-up, a photo gallery, an optional Google Photos album link, and an optional printable PDF flyer.
+Saves commit straight to `main` and publish automatically in ~2 minutes.
+Every change is a git commit, so "undo" is a one-click revert.
+Photo rules: **JPEG only, 2 MB max per upload** (enforced by the CMS form); the build then generates the actual served sizes (~50 KB thumbnails, ~200 KB lightbox images), so visitors never download originals.
+Post pages get the same thumbnail + lightbox gallery as the Scrapbook.

 ## Notes

 - `LINKS.md` is an inventory of every link in the content (regenerate with `./scripts/gen_links.sh`).